 Centered on Students and Educators

-With five distinct curricula, the program is flexible for all grade levels and can be started anytime in classrooms, after school programs, homeschools, libraries, and camps.
-YIP students who do not have access to a program may also invent independently or start their own invention clubs to participate.
-Individual program sites hosts a local invention fair to qualify students for the Northern New England Regional Invention Convention held each spring.
-There, we select students to represent our region at the Invention Convention U.S. Nationals and the National Rube Goldberg Machine Contest.
+With distinct curricular units, the program is flexible for all grade levels and can be started anytime in classrooms, school clubs, after school programs, homeschools, libraries, and camps.
+YIP students who do not have access to a program may invent independently or start their own invention clubs to participate.
+Schools/programs host a local invention fair to qualify students for the Northern New England Regional Invention Convention held each spring.
+There, we select students to represent the region at the Invention Convention U.S. Nationals and the Rube Goldberg Machine Contest World Championships.

 Ready to start inventing?